 Go through these three steps to get a quick overview of what to do to reduce webpack bundle size.
 I have listed them with increasing difficulty so that you can start at the top and hopefully get a quick win and then you can work your way down.

 Make sure you run webpack in production mode.
 Run webpack with the

 This little flag does these two things to optimize your bundle size:

 Enable minification using TerserPlugin.
 It removes unnecessary white spaces, new lines, unreachable code, etc.

 production.
 This tells some packages, like React, to not include debug code.

 There are many good tools to analyze your bundle.
 There is an official one that is called webpack-bundle-analyzer, which I recommend using.

-They work a bit differently but the output is the same: A nice visual representation of all the modules in your bundle.
-The output from source-map-explorer looks like this (image from the GitHub repo):
+You plug it into your webpack project, and out comes a report with a nice visual representation of all the modules in your bundle.
+The output looks like this (image from the GitHub repo):

 This visualization makes it possible for you to get a really nice overview of what is in your bundle.
 You can also compare sizes of components and dependencies.